dkovaleva73/Transmission-functions---Matlab/+transmission/README.md

-# MATLAB Transmission Calculation Package
+# transmission Package

-A comprehensive MATLAB package for calculating total optical transmission through astronomical systems, combining instrumental and atmospheric components.
+A comprehensive MATLAB package for calculating total optical transmission through astronomical systems, combining instrumental and atmospheric components with advanced optimization capabilities.

 ## Overview

-This package provides accurate transmission calculations for the LAST (Large Array Survey Telescope) system, implementing both instrumental (OTA - Optical Telescope Assembly) and atmospheric transmission models.
+The `transmission` package provides accurate transmission calculations for the LAST (Large Array Survey Telescope) system, implementing both instrumental (OTA - Optical Telescope Assembly) and atmospheric transmission models.
+This package focuses on optimization workflows and calibrator processing pipelines.

+**Note:** For high-performance calculations with advanced caching, see the `transmissionFast` package which provides 100×+ performance improvements through multi-layer caching.

 ## Quick Start